-We have clear procedures in place to address complaints from the public.
-Procedures exist at the Agency and center levels.
 FDA regulations at 21 CFR 10.75 provide a mechanism for any interested person (a person who submits a petition, comment, or objection, or otherwise asks to participate in an informal or formal administrative proceeding or court action) to obtain formal review of any Agency decision or action by raising the matter with the supervisor of the employee who made the decision.
+These procedures can be used to submit an initial complaint about an FDA information dissemination.
 If the issue is not resolved at the primary supervisory level, the interested person may request that the matter be reviewed at the next higher supervisory level.
 This process may continue throughout the Agency's chain of command, through the centers to the Commissioner of the FDA.
-These procedures can be used to submit an initial complaint about a FDA information dissemination.

 Regulations for dispute resolution during the application review process (21 CFR 312.48; 314.103; and 814.42 (d), 814.46(c), 814.112(b), and 808.25 (e)) specify procedures similar to those outlined above.
 CDRH also established a Medical Devices Dispute Resolution Panel to hear scientific disputes.
 Regulations for CDER and CBER also provide that a sponsor may request that we seek the advice of outside experts.
-In addition, we may refer major issues to an appropriate advisory committee for its recommendations (§§ 312.48(c)(3) and 314.103(c) (3)).
+In addition, we may refer major issues to an appropriate advisory committee for its recommendations (§§ 312.48(c)(3) and 314.103(c)(3)).